Attar of Nishapur: Poetry

+According to poet Sholeh Wolpe, the best known translator of Attar's poetry, "His poetry, a luminous reimagining of the mystical path, weaves together themes of divine love, self-discovery, and the connection between the earthly and the transcendent.
+Attar’s verses are not mere words—they are a mirror to the soul, inviting readers to awaken from the illusion of self and step into the fire of spiritual transformation.
+His influence shaped iconic poets like Rumi, who called him a master of wisdom and mysticism."

 Attar's most famous poem by far is his Conference of the Birds (Mantiq al-tayr).
 Like many of his other poems, it is in the mathnawi genre of rhyming couplets.
 While the mathnawi genre of poetry may use a variety of different metres, Attar adopted a particular meter, that was later imitated by Rumi in his famous Mathnawi-yi Ma’nawi, which then became the mathnawi metre par excellence.
 The first recorded use of this metre for a mathnawi poem took place at the Nizari Ismaili fortress of Girdkuh between 1131 and 1139.
 It likely set the stage for later poetry in this style by mystics such as Attar and Rumi.

 In the introductions of Mukhtār-Nāma (مختارنامه) and Khusraw-Nāma (خسرونامه), Attar lists the titles of further products of his pen: